varunreddy5/job-board/README.md

 ### Description
 The basis of this application is a job board where anyone who is looking to get hired can login and apply to the available positions.
 If you are a user or a company looking to hire can sign up and post a job for a nominal fee.

-For the payment, I used Stripe API to initialize a charge when the job is posted
+For the payment, I used Stripe API to initialize a charge when the job is posted.

-The mail models that are utilized in this project are `User` model and `Job` model
+The main models that are utilized in this project are `User` model and `Job` model.

 #### Jobs